geniusnhu/ds-masterpiece-hugo/content/home/demo.md

  css_class = ""
 +++

-This website was created by Nhu Hoang, a Data Scientist, Advance Analytics and Machine Learning developer specialized in Marketing Analytics, Consumer behavior prediction, and Forecasting
+Developed by a Data Scientist and Machine Learning developer specialized in Marketing Analytics, Consumer behavior prediction, and Forecasting

-If you are interested in my work, take a look at my **[Portfolio](/post)**
+If you are interested in my work, take a look at my **[Portfolio](/post)** .
 You can also find interested things in **[Post](/publication)**

 My profile is **[here](/authors/admin)** for you to take a look; and you can reach me directly in the **Contact** section to ask me or advise me on anything.